raulingg/graphql-boilerplate/readme.md

 5. Deploy the Prisma datamodel: `prisma deploy -e config/.env.dev`

-   This step generated automatically the Prisma client, but you can generate it again by running `prisma generate` The Prisma CLI will store your Prisma client inside the `./src/generated/prisma-client/` directory as specified in `prisma.yml`.
+   This step generates the Prisma client automatically, also you can generate it again by running `prisma generate`, and seeds the database with testing data, also you can seed whenever you want by running `yarn database:seed`

 **Note**: For more info about how to set up prisma with a new or existing database [here](https://www.prisma.io/docs/get-started/01-setting-up-prisma-new-database-JAVASCRIPT-a002/)